AndrewGibbs/IFSintegrals/README.md

 `Pkg.add("https://github.com/AndrewGibbs/IFSintegrals.git")`

+Some users have had issues with the GR backend during installation.
+If this occurs, install manually with

+`Pkg.add("gr")`

+and try again.

 ## Quadrature:
 Weights and nodes for the evaluation of integrals with respect to Hausdorff (or equivalent) measure can be obtained using `barycentre_rule`, which is a generalisation of the midpoint rule to IFS attractors.